lakejs/lake-docs/guide/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/lakelib@latest/dist/lake.min.js"></script>
 ```

-In the HTML page, add the following code that will serve as placeholders for the toolbar and the editor.
+In the HTML page, add the following code that will serve as placeholders for the editor.

 ```html
 <div class="my-editor">